juristr/juristr.github.com/_drafts/web-meets-desktop.md

 > Another great thing about writing code for Atom is the guarantee that it's running on the newest version of Chromium.
 That means we can ignore issues like browser compatibility and polyfills.
 We can use all the web's shiny features of tomorrow, today.

-What could a (web) developer desire more??
+Such sentences make (web) developer's dreams come true ;)

 <div style="text-align:center">
   <img src="http://blog.atom.io/img/under-the-hood.gif" />
 </div>

-## Do we still need desktop apps?
+## So..do we still need desktop apps?

-No, not really.
+No, not really!
 The tech-stack Atom - for instance - is running on is capable of handling most of the scenarios I can think of.

 - **Build great UIs** ...well today's modern web apps have much nicer and appealing UIs anyway.
 Moreover HTML and CSS3 are extremely suitable to build good UIs, the easiest I've worked so far (among Swing, SWT, WinForms designer and even WPF XAML language).
 It is just more intuitive (not only 'cause I'm a web developer).
 Microsoft developed XAML as a language for decoupling the UI from the logic, s.t. designers could style the app without having to know anything about programming; the web has this already, for free.
 - **Access to the FS or ability to spawn processes??** Node.js does [the](http://nodejs.org/api/fs.html) [job](http://nodejs.org/api/process.html).